oszuidwest/rpi-audio-encoder/README.md

 - `ogg/vorbis` sends OGG Vorbis audio on 500 kbit/s.
 This is the highest quality ogg/vorbis possible.
 - `ogg/flac` sends FLAC audio in an OGG wrapper on ~1200 kbit/s.
 This is the highest possible uncompressed audio.

-### Todo: experiment with SRT streaming
+### Experimental SRT streaming
 In the future we would like to use SRT for streaming.
-The server side needs to be there first.
+This is integrated on experimental basis now.
+The server side needs to be there too.
 It's being built in https://github.com/oszuidwest/liquidsoap-ubuntu/tree/srt-upstream